 A bicycle lane refers to a bikeway separated from motorized traffic and dedicated to cycling or shared with pedestrians and other non-motorized users.
 It is a paved path outside of the right of way of a public road.
-The creation of 17 kilometres of dedicated bicycle lanes in T Nagar as area-based development will facilitate increased usage of bicycles and improved convenience for other non-motorized transport.
-The Greater Chennai Corporation (GCC) hopes these will encourage the people of T Nagar (and Chennai, at large) to use bicycles for shorter distances or as a first-/last-mile solution and — when scaled up to major roads in the rest of the city — will create a network of hassle-free lanes for cyclists to utilize.
+The creation of 17 kilometres of dedicated bicycle lanes in T Nagar as area-based development has facilitated increased usage of bicycles and improved convenience for other non-motorized transport.
+The Greater Chennai Corporation (GCC) hopes that the purpose of this project will continue to encourage the people of T Nagar (and Chennai, at large) to use bicycles for shorter distances or as a first/last-mile solution and — when scaled up to major roads in the rest of the city — will create a network of hassle-free lanes for cyclists to utilize.

 Sardarpatel Road, Taluk Office road, Velachery Main road, Indra Nagar 1st Avenue, 2nd Avenue, 3rd Avenue, Kasturibai Nagar 3rd cr.
 Street, DGS Dinakaran Salai, Durgabai Deshmukh Road, Broadies castle road, Besant Avenue Road, Besant Nagar 3rd Avenue, MG Road.

 Swamy Sivanantha Salai,Flag Staff Road, Napier Bridge, and Annasalai

 Environmental degradation has been a major issue in our country.
 With industries growing, vehicular use increasing,